 Romantic Spring Break for 2 in the Smoky Mountains

 The scent of wildflowers all around, a glimpse of a heartfelt smile, genuine laughter mixed with captivating conversation, candlelit dinners and spa nights…love is in the Smoky Mountain air!
 As winter recedes and spring blooms forth, you and your dearest will surely be itching to get out of the house and away from it all.
 So why not enjoy a romantic spring getaway together?
 From outdoor activities and indoor attractions to entertaining dinners and romantic cabin nights, the Smokies is the perfect spring vacation destination!
 Need a few romantic ideas for your spring break vacation in Gatlinburg or Pigeon Forge, TN?
 Easy.

 - Take a stroll hand-in-hand.
 Enjoy the enchanting sights and sounds of the Smokies with a professionally guided hike through the forest, courtesy of A Walk in the Woods.
-Or experience the grandeur of an old-growth forest on the Cove Forest Outing or the immeasurable beauty of local wildflowers in full bloom along the Spring Wildflower Walk (only offered March 15 – May 15).
+Or experience the grandeur of an old-growth forest on the Cove Forest Outing or the immeasurable beauty of local wildflowers in full bloom along the Spring Wildflower Walk.

 - Go wine tasting together.
 Perhaps you and your sweetheart would prefer another kind of trail…off nature’s path, like a wine-tasting walk downtown on the Rocky Top Wine Trail.
 With 70+ wines to sample, complimentary wine cellar tours at select locations, and free gifts, extend your “hike” over a few days and enjoy delectable meals in between.